Strengths of eToro

 - In European markets, they are regulated by Cyprus Securities Exchange Commission (CySEC) trading as eToro (Europe) Ltd.

 - In the United Kingdom, they are regulated by the Financial Conduct Authority (FCA) trading as eToro (UK) Ltd. To avoid Scams it’s important to make sure an online broker is regulated in your local market.

 Note* Starting from November 2019, eToro is also available in the USA but, only in a limited number of states.

 The minimum deposit for Australian residents is $50 with other markets such as China requiring an initial deposit of $500.
 There is a withdrawal fee of $25 per transaction with conversion fees also applying when non-USD currencies are requested such as the AUD.
 The minimum withdrawal amount is $50.
 Additional fees may be charged by the withdrawal provider with deposit/withdrawal methods including:

 - Wire Transfer

 - Debit Cards

-Withdrawals may take a business day but note that paperwork is required prior to processing your first withdrawal.
+Withdrawals may take a business day but note that paperwork is required before processing your first withdrawal.
 It’s recommended to use the same withdrawal method as the deposit method to avoid delays in payment methods.

-eToro has live webinars that include investment advice, eCourses and trading videos to help those new to trading.
-The demo account can also be used for educational purposes prior to trading with real money.
+eToro has live webinars that include investment advice, eCourses and trading videos to help those new to Forex trading.
+The demo account can also be used for educational purposes before trading with real money.
 It’s these online training facilities that can introduce and refine trading strategies across markets.